wkschwartz/billib/README.md

 -------

 Everything is copyright © William Schwartz (me) as of the time I wrote it.
 All rights reserved.
 Free for non-commercial use.
-In the weird event that someone other than me ever actually looks at this code and wants to contribute, we can talk about an open source license.
-In the mean time, I don't care, so I'm going to stop typing now.
+If you have been my client and code I wrote for you relies on code in this repository, it means I granted you a one time, free, non-transferable, non-sublicensable license.